Skip to content

 Cons

 Holafly is the best eSIM for the USA for unlimited data and all-around coverage.
-The pricing structure is simple: $3.90 per day of unlimited data.
+The pricing structure hasn’t changed: $3.90 per day of unlimited data.
 However, you can pay for three, five, or more days, up to 30.
 The 30-day unlimited data eSIM for the USA is $74.90, more than Saily or Ubigi; that’s why Holafly is #3.

 Luckily, it’s worth the extra.
 Holafly’s coverage means no roaming charges in any state.
 Plus, it relies on AT&T networks to provide 4G LTE and 5G connections.
-During our trip to the US, we had zero issues with VoIP calls, online gaming, or using streaming apps.
+During our latest US trip, we had zero issues with VoIP calls, online gaming, or using streaming apps.
 However, we noticed that Baja California isn’t covered.

 Unlike Ubigi and Saily, Holafly covers Alaska.
+That remains its clearest coverage advantage over our top two.
 Another curiosity is that Holafly’s US eSIM plans have unlimited data by default; you can’t go lower.
 That’s useful because it allows easy data sharing, although up to 500 MB.
 Holafly’s 24/7 support is exemplary, while its apps on iOS and Android offer a seamless setup.

 4. Airalo